-The Corporation carried out a self-assessment of its own performance for the year ended 31st July 2021 and graded itself as Outstanding on the Ofsted scale.
+The Corporation is due to carry out a self-assessment of its own performance for the year ended 31st July 2022 in January 2023.
+For the year ended 31st July 2021, the Corporation graded itself as Outstanding on the Ofsted scale.
+An external review of governance will be completed at an appropriate point in the three-year cycle.